Resources and useful links on managing absence related to COVID-19, including advice on self-isolation and sick pay

 Q: What if our people have anxiety about travel on public transport?

-Employees' concerns about safe public transport should be taken into account in the planning and management of any workplace.
+Employees' concerns about safe public transport should be taken into account in the planning and management of any safe workplace.

 - Staggering rotas arrival and departure times to reduce crowding